Cahrs/w_api/README.md

         -- A table of damage groups (see Minetest lua_api.txt).
     },

+    callbacks = {
+        -- Table fields used for both primary_use and secondary_use
+        primary_use = {
             on_use = function(itemstack, user),
             -- Function to be called when weapon is used.
             -- Return false to prevent default behavior.

             on_hit = function(itemstack, hitter, object),
             -- Function to be called when an object is hit by the weapon.
             -- Return false to prevent default behavior.
+        }
+    },
 }
 ```